Raku/nqp-configure/doc/Macros.md

 ## Macro Functions

-A common format for a macro is:
+A macro common format is:

 ```
 @[!]macro(text to process)@